-What personal information do Kids First collect and why?
+What personal information does Kids First collect and why?

-Kids First collect personal information (including sensitive information) about individuals so that Kids First can provide programs and services (such as counselling and support) to those individuals as clients.
+Kids First collects personal information (including sensitive information) about individuals so that Kids First can provide programs and services (such as counselling and support) to those individuals as clients.

-In order to provide programs or services to clients, Kids First usually collects personal information about the client (such as name, sex, age and contact details) and sensitive information (such as information about the cultural identity or health).
+In order to provide programs or services to clients, Kids First usually collects personal information about the client (such as name, sex, age and contact details) and sensitive information (such as information about racial or ethnic identity or health).

 When information is collected from an alternative source, Kids First will take reasonable steps to inform the client that it has collected the information.

 Kids First collects personal information about referrers for the purpose of handling the referral, maintaining client records and contacting the referrer, when necessary, for further information about the referral.
 Kids First may collect and hold the referrer's name, professional role and agency (where applicable), and contact details.
 Kids First will collect this information from the referrer.